 Figure 3 compares the main components of DSL (Sect.
 2.3.3) averaged over the 1993-2014 period for the different simulations.
 As the thermosteric and halosteric SL components are depth-integrated variables, the comparisons allow the heat and salt content of the model to be validated between 0 and 2000 m, respectively.
 Differences between the reanalysis IBIRYS and IBI-ERAi highlight the biases of IBI-ERAi and do not exceed 10 cm, even in the deep ocean (Fig. 3a).
 Biases between CNRM-CM6-1-HR and IBI-ERAi are large (Fig. 3b).
 Indeed, in the Atlantic Ocean, the thermosteric SL is 40 cm too low due to a large cold bias.
-The GCM halosteric SL is 50 cm higher than its IBI-ERAi counterpart in the Mediterranean Sea because of a fresh bias due to the strong positive bias in the Rhone River discharge received by the GCM ocean component (Sect.
+The GCM halosteric SL is 50cm higher than its IBI-ERAi counterpart in the Mediterranean Sea because of a fresh bias due to the strong positive bias in the Rhone River discharge received by the GCM ocean component (Sect.
 2.2.1).
-This fresh bias seems to spread in the Atlantic Ocean through Gibraltar Strait.
+This fresh bias seems to spread in the Atlantic Ocean through the Strait of Gibraltar.
 In the Atlantic Ocean, the thermosteric and halosteric biases balance each other out, leading to small biases on the steric SL.
 However, this is not the case in the Mediterranean Sea, where the halosteric bias leads to steric biases of a larger amplitude.
-The large biases found in the GCM propagate into IBI-CCS_raw with the same amplitude (Fig. 3c).
-These biases are consistent with the cold sea surface temperature and fresh salinity biases provided in the Supplementary Materials (Fig. S1 and Fig. S2).
+The large biases found in the GCM propagate into IBI-CCS raw with the same amplitude (Fig. 3c).
+These biases are consistent with the cold sea surface temperature and fresh salinity biases provided in the Supplement (Figs. S1 and S2).

-In IBI-CCS_corr, runoffs are taken directly from the river routing model to avoid the regional discrepancies present in the GCM and subsequently in IBI-CCS_raw simulations (Sect.
+In IBI-CCS_corr, runoffs are taken directly from the riverrouting model to avoid the regional discrepancies present in the GCM and subsequently in IBI-CCS_raw simulations (Sect.
 2.2.1).
 The change of runoff results in a considerable reduction of the halosteric bias in the Mediterranean Sea.
-The reduction of the biases on all the different SL components in IBI-CCS_corr (Fig. 3d) is consistent with the bias correction method used to correct the GCM forcings.
+The reduction of the biases on all the different SL components in IBI-CCS corr (Fig. 3d) is consistent with the bias correction method used to correct the GCM forcings.
 Indeed, the 1993-2014 period was used to compute the biases between the GCM and the ocean and atmospheric reanalyses used to force IBI-ERAi.
 The applied corrections have therefore been well integrated into the model, as results for the 1993-2014 period are close to those of IBI-ERAi, especially for the steric and manometric SL components.
-Some thermosteric and halosteric biases still exist in IBI-CCS_corr (Fig. 3d, first and second column) in the Bay of Biscay (Fig. 1).
-These biases are related to the Mediterranean water outflow, which does not occur at exactly the same depth or with the same characteristics in IBI-CCS_corr and IBI-ERAi, as shown in the TS diagram in Sect.
-3.1.3 (Fig. 5).
+Some thermosteric and halosteric biases still exist in IBI-CCS_corr (Fig. 3d, first and second columns) in the Bay of Biscay (Fig. 1).
+These bi-